reachlightspeed/lightspeed-site/src/site/blog/the-performance-500.md

 Google [recently announced](https://developers.google.com/search/blog/2020/11/timing-for-page-experience) that Page Rank changes are coming: performance metrics (Core Web Vitals like Largest Contentful Paint, Cumulative Layout Shift and First Input Delay) will soon be taken into account for prioritizing search listings.

-We wanted to see how some of America's top companies &mdash;The Fortune 500&mdash; would stack up against each other when viewed in a different light: performance.
+We wanted to see how some of America's top companies &mdash;The Fortune 500&mdash; would stack up against each other when viewed in a different light: website performance.
 Is there a correlation between business performance and Page Speed performance?
 What else might we find?

 Using Google’s [PageSpeed Insights API](https://developers.google.com/speed/pagespeed/insights/) and 2020 Fortune 500 data, we compiled what we’re calling “The Performance 500”.